ababphysics/TSH/README.md

 - tensor equation
 - hierarchical interaction slot

-The position on the phase diagram directly determines the structural force and therefore the system's dynamics.
+The position on the phase diagram directly determines the structural force and therefore the system’s dynamics.

 ## 8. Hierarchical Interaction Slot

-The TSH tensor equation,
+The TSH tensor equation:
 $$ E_{\mu\nu} = G_{\mu\nu} + U_{\mu\nu} $$

 depends only on the internal variables $p, \Delta f, \gamma_T$.

-Because external gauge and matter fields do not appear in the structural action, arbitrary interaction energy-momentum tensors can be added to the right-hand side without modifying the structural dynamics.
+Because external gauge and matter fields do not appear in the structural action, arbitrary interaction energy‑momentum tensors can be added to the right‑hand side without modifying the structural dynamics.

 This includes:

 - Standard Model fields
 - GUT fields
-- effective string-theoretic sectors
+- effective string‑theoretic sectors
-- fluid or condensed-matter tensors
+- fluid or condensed‑matter tensors

 The classical limit reproduces GR + SM without requiring reconstruction of the interaction sectors.